Anthropic vs. The Pentagon — When AI Companies' Ethical Judgments Collide with National Security

 Remaining Questions

-No one possesses complete answers to these questions.
-Yet the absence of answers is not the same as license to abandon the inquiry.
-The price Anthropic paid, and the contract OpenAI obtained — the distance between these two facts is the precise measure of how our present society handles the military use of AI technology.
+No one has complete answers to these questions.
+However, having no answers is different from abandoning the questions.
+The price paid by Anthropic and the contract gained by OpenAI—the distance between these two facts is an accurate measurement of how current society handles the military use of AI technology.

 Related Guides

-- Collective Impact — Designing Cross-Sector Collaboration
+- Collective Impact—Cross-Sector Collaboration Design

 Related Columns